 The next step is to download the iHome Control app on your phone.
 The app is easy to use and allows you to toggle your connected devices on and off.
 You can create new rooms, group devices, and assign specific scenes.

-Next, you just need to plug the Zuili into a power outlet in your home.
+Next, you just need to plug the Zuli into a power outlet in your home.
 Make sure the plug doesn’t obstruct any power outlets.
-Then, follow the on-screen steps to finish the setup by connecting the plug to your router with your phone’s Bluetooth capabilities.
+Then, follow the on-screen steps to finish the setup by connecting the plug to your router with your phone’s Bluetooth.

 The plug uses your WiFi network to connect to the iHome Control hub.
-When setting up Zuili with Homekit, keeping your network’s password security is essential to avoid intruders accessing your home automation system.
+When setting up Zuli with Homekit, keeping your network’s password secure is essential to avoid intruders accessing your home automation system.